anjrew/game-controller-docker-interface/README.md

-# Game Controller Interface Project
+# Game Controller Rest Interface Project

 ## Overview
 This project is designed to interface with a game controller, enabling the detection and utilization of controller inputs within a Python application.
 Leveraging technologies such as Pygame and Docker, it provides a robust setup for developing applications that respond to game controller inputs.